-- Insert the full backup into Windows Task Scheduler: Open the full task (Bu-Full) and insert it into Windows Task Scheduler by clicking the button New backup .. (in the upper right of the program window): Daily start at 08:00. - 4.
-Insert the differential backup into Windows Task Scheduler: Open the differential task (Bu-Diff) and insert it into Windows Task Scheduler as described above: Daily start at 11:00 and using Advanced settings set Repeat task to every 3 hours and duration to 10 hours.
+Insert the full backup into Windows Task Scheduler: In the Control Panel, select the full task (Bu-Full) and add this to Windows Task Scheduler by clicking the button provided.
+Select Daily start at 08:00.

+4. Insert the differential backup into Windows Task Scheduler: In the Control Panel, select the full task (Bu-Diff) and add this to Windows Task Scheduler by clicking the button provided.
+Select Daily start at 11:00 and use Advanced settings to set Repeat task to every 3 hours and duration to 10 hours.

-On the destination drive the following directory structure will be created: Seven directories Bu-Mon, Bu-Tue, Bu-Wed, ..., Bu-Sun in each of which appear the subdirectories Full (for the full backup) and D-11, D-14 and D-17 (for the differential backups).
+On the destination drive the following directory structure will be created:

+Seven directories Bu-Mon, Bu-Tue, Bu-Wed, ..., Bu-Sun in each of which appear the subdirectories Full for the full backup and D-11, D-14 and D-17 for the differential backups.